European way

 European rules apply only to those EU citizens who have exercised the right to free movement, only then will EU citizens be subject to European law.
 Thus, in order to apply the rules of the “European way”, an EU citizen must immigrate to another EU country.
 The right to move freely applies to certain family members and partners, regardless of citizenship.
 For example, for a Dutchman living in the Netherlands, family reunification along the "European path" is not applicable, and for a Belgian or German settling in the Netherlands, the "European path" is applicable.
 The most important condition is that a citizen of the Community has sufficient means of subsistence.
 This can be savings in a bank account, salary, or other income.

-There is therefore a distinction between Union citizens who have moved to another EU state and Union citizens who have resided only in their own country.
-This distinction is sometimes referred to as Community citizen, that is, a Community citizen is a foreigner who is a Union citizen who has benefited from the European right of free movement.
+Thus, a distinction is made between Union citizens who have moved to another EU member state and Union citizens who have resided solely in their own country.
+This distinction is sometimes expressed by the term "Community citizen," meaning a Community citizen is a foreigner who is a Union citizen and who has exercised the European right of free movement.
 This term is not defined anywhere, but is often used.

 Examples of the benefits of a Community citizen: